Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Characters (33)

 - The first character unlocked will always be Isaac.
 All other characters start off locked.
-- Each character is guaranteed to unlock another random character.
+- Each character is guaranteed to unlock another random character from the following objectives:
+  - Mom
+  - It Lives
+  - Isaac
+  - Blue Baby
+  - Satan
+  - The Lamb

 ### Paths (10)